Hanli Rolfes: Personal life

+She was married to Deon Opperman, a fellow actor and playwright, from 2002 to 2010.

 Career

 In 1995, Rolfes made her television debut in Die Laksman as Lieutenant Bernice Fox.
 In 1996, she joined the cast of the SABC1 soap opera Generations as Sarah-Lee Odendaal, a role she would play for six years until 2001.
 After that, she appeared in a number of kykNET series such as Villa Rosa as Louise Schoeman, Kruispad as Sophie Landman, and Binnelanders as Sonja Mostert.
 In 2009, she co-created the soapie Getroud Met Rugby with her husband Deon Opperman and played the supporting character Lanie.